ngalanter/academic-website-template/README.md

 ## Overview

-This is a template for a personal website created with grad students and postdocs in mind.
-However, others may find it a helpful template as well!
+This is a template for an academic personal website.
+It was created with grad students and postdocs in mind, however, others may find it a helpful template as well!
 We're hopeful that it will be relevant to those seeking industry as well as academic positions, however we are more familiar with academic websites.
-See the rendered template here: <https://ngalanter.github.io/grad-postdoc-website-template>.
+See the rendered template here: <https://ngalanter.github.io/academic-website-template>.

 This template uses quarto, you can learn more about quarto websites here: <https://quarto.org/docs/websites>.